-How will your Personal Information be stored?
+6. How will your Personal Information be stored?

 Destination NSW takes all reasonable steps to protect the security and integrity of any Personal Information held, be it stored in electronic or hard copy format.
 Information is stored using Microsoft Systems and software.

-How long will your Personal Information be stored?
+7. How long will your Personal Information be stored?

 Once it is no longer necessary to retain the information, we will dispose of it in a secure manner.

 compliance with a legal obligation.

-- protect the vital interests of the data subject or of another natural person.
+protecting the vital interests of the data subject or of another natural person.

 the performance of a task carried out in the public interest or in the exercise of official authority vested in Destination NSW.